thinhdanggroup/thinhdanggroup.github.io/_posts/2023-12-01-litellm-proxy.md

 ## Setting Up LiteLLM Proxy

 Setting up LiteLLM Proxy involves a few steps that require a basic understanding of command-line interfaces and Python.
-In this section, we will guide you through the process of setting up LiteLLM Proxy on your local machine, deploying it, and running it with Docker compose.
+In this section, we will guide you through the process of setting up LiteLLM Proxy on your local machine, deploying it, and running it with Docker.
 We will also provide some tips for troubleshooting common setup issues.

 ### Setting Up LiteLLM Proxy Locally